how corporations and startups can thrive together.

 What we try to do is activate and stimulate people with an entrepreneurial mindset.
 We want to facilitate an environment that contributes to the speed and the success of the innovations that we wouldn’t have if we were operating directly inside the corporate.
 If you walk around the headquarters of FrieslandCampina, it’s how you think headquarters would be and even on a practical note, it makes more sense to operate outside of that setting.
 If you want to have a meeting room at headquarters, you might have to make a reservation three weeks in advance, and then you only have an hour and you might not be able to stick anything on the walls.

 Being at the B. building helps us with two main things; to be around like-minded people who are also involved with startups and secondly, it’s important to have our own space.
 These things sound simple, but they would be much harder to do internally.
 B. offers us an inspirational environment, a pressure cooker where we can make things happen.
 It’s intense and it’s hard work, but it’s necessary.
 It’s often hard to think outside-in when you’re in the company and that’s partly what we are trying to promote through our innovations; getting out of the building, talking to consumers, learning what their problems are and finding ways how to solve them.
-It’s easier to do it when you’re in surroundings where it’s open to do these things.
+It’s easier to do it when you’re in surroundings where it’s open to doing these things.

 Could you talk a little more about the idea behind ‘Milkubators’?